Accessibility Statement for Estuary Housing Association

 We’ve assessed the cost of fixing the issues with navigation and accessing information, and with interactive tools and transactions.
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.

-Our contract is up for renewal and we have secured a new provider, but due to the 2020 Coronavirus Global Pandemic, plans to implement the new system are on hold.
-We hope to have a new timescale by the end of 2020.
+Our contract is up for renewal and we have secured a new provider, but due to the Coronavirus Global Pandemic, plans to implement the new system are on hold.
+We hope to have a new timescale by mid 2021.

 Preparation of this Accessibility Statement